ayushbhavsar21/ayushbhavsar21/README.md

 - 🔭 I’m currently working on **Portfolio**

-- 👯 I was the front-end developer and AI developer in my CodeUtsav team **Jadoo**
+- 👯 I was the front-end developer and AI developer in my CodeUtsav team **Visionaries-United** We were Problem Statement Winner in this Hackaton <a href="https://devfolio.co/projects/jadoo-0e14">Project Link👆🏼</a>

 - 📫 How to reach me **ayush21bhavsar@gmail.com**

 <h3 align="left">Connect with me:</h3>